 DiversityEdu Course: In February 2021, students, faculty, and staff completed a mandatory DiversityEdu online course to create a shared baseline understanding of the issues around equity and inclusion that we will be addressing as a community.

 Racial Equity Institute (REI): The three-hour workshop A Groundwater Approach to Racial Equity is presented by REI and uses stories and data to develop an understanding of the structural causes of racial inequity.
-The first two opportunities for Bowdoin students, faculty, and staff to attend a workshop are this spring, Thursday, April 15, from 9:30 a.m. to 12:30 p.m., and Saturday, April 24, from 1:00 p.m. to 4:00 p.m.
-We will be scheduling additional dates for the late summer and fall.
+In April 2021, students, faculty, and staff had the opportunity to attend one of two workshops.
+We will be scheduling additional dates for late summer and fall.

 Bowdoin History Project: There are aspects of the College’s history with respect to race that we can rightly be proud of, and we make these a part of the Bowdoin story, but we also have a history that is much more difficult, and about which we are less transparent.
 It is challenging, but as we better understand our history, as we engage with it and learn from it, we will make Bowdoin stronger.
 This project will make it possible for Bowdoin to fully live up to our aspiration to be a community where we each belong.
 Additional information about the Bowdoin History Project will be shared in the summer of 2021.